cgiff9/automata/dfa/README.txt

 The machine file contains a list of states with one state per line.
-It may contain commented lines starting with the hash '#' character, but lines containing states may not contain the '#' character.
+It may contain commented lines starting with the hash '#' character, but lines containing states may not contain any comments.
 Blank lines are ignored.

 The supplied machine file must follow a specific format.
 For instance, the file "oddNumberZeroes.txt"